 FHA offers several types of loan programs to individuals.
-The 203(b) insurance program insures loans for purchase or fund of a principal residence.
-Approved lenders issue the funds.
-The 203(k) program insures loans on a purchase of a house that needs repairs.
-This type of loan includes the cost of the property plus the cost of making the repairs.
+The 203(b) mortgage insurance program insures loans for purchase or refinance of a principal residence.
+Approved lenders issue the mortgage funds.
+The 203(k) program insures loans on a purchase or refinance of a home that needs repairs.
+This type of loan includes the cost of the home plus the cost of making the repairs.
 In addition, FHA offers the Energy Efficient Mortgage Program (EEM).
-This program insures loans for individuals looking to purchase their primary residence and roll the cost of energy efficient upgrades into the the loan.
+This program insures mortgages for individuals looking to both refinance or purchase their primary residence and roll the cost of energy efficient upgrades into the mortgage.
 The FHA loan program offers borrowers many benefits.
 As of January 1, 2009, FHA loans require a 3.5 percent down payment.
 You can receive the down payment as a gift to you from family members or obtain it from other sources such as down payment assistance programs.
 In addition, the credit and income guidelines are more relaxed on an FHA loan.
 The program also limits the amount of closing costs you are required to pay.

 Building your dream home can be easy and affordable with the Graystone Construction Loan.
 This program has a special set of guidelines, including monitoring to ensure timely completion.
 Once approved, a borrower is put on a bank-draft, or draw, schedule that follows the project’s construction stages.
 The borrower makes interest only payments during the construction term.
 One-time and two-time close options are available to best fit your needs.
 This means that at the end of the construction term, the loan is either modified (one-time close) or refinanced (two-time close) to a traditional mortgage loan.